 In Cline’s survey results, we can read that numerous dive professionals believe we are not doing enough to market to the new generations.
 Yet, at the same time, some other dive professionals believe we should concentrate our efforts on further recruiting baby boomers because they are more easily convinced, and they have money.

-Well… Both of these points of view are right!
+Well… Both of these points of view are valid.

 As we have just discussed above, we can define different marketing campaigns for these 2 very different groups of potential customers.

 We should push it even further.
 Scuba classes can be set up with a specific market segment in mind.
 The type of dive instructors you need to please the aging baby boomers may not be the same as what would best suit the newer generations.